etal/cnvkit/doc/pipeline.rst

     cnvkit.py reference -o Reference.cnn -f ucsc.hg19.fa *targetcoverage.cnn

 The reference can be constructed from zero, one or multiple control samples.
+A reference should be constructed specifically for each target capture panel (i.e. set of baits) and, ideally, match the type of sample (e.g. FFPE-extracted or fresh DNA) and library preparation protocol or kit used.

 Paired or pooled normals
 ````````````````````````